SeaLiteral/cut-for-a-country-32/readme.md

 - Translate this file into Danish and Spanish.
 - Add a "manual" and some "box art".
 - Port the game to more platforms.
+- Improve the large font and probably add a smaller font for longer pieces of text.
+- Attempt to implement pixel-perfect hit detection and use that if it doesn't cause the framerate to drop or something.

 ## Credits
 I'm making this game myself, writing the text in the three languages I speak reasonably well.